MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     ![Screenshot of an empty workspace in Fabric.](./Images/new-empty-workspace.png)

 > **Note**: The exercises in this lab require two users: a Workspace Admin and a Workspace Viewer on the workspace just created.
-When you created the workspace required for the exercises, you automatically became a member of the Workspace Admin role.
-The second user from your environment can be added to the Workspace Viewer role in the workspace by clicking on  **Manage Access** in the top toolbar.
+When you created the workspace required for this exercise, you automatically became a member of the Workspace Admin role.
+The second user from your environment can be added to the Workspace Viewer role in the workspace by clicking on  **Manage Access** in the Workspace.

 ## Create a data warehouse